 - 3.7.2.1 A supervisory committee is a critical component of each candidate's graduate dissertation study.
 This committee is responsible for approving the candidate's academic program, approving the thesis or dissertation subject and format (traditional or MAP), reading and approving the dissertation, and administering and judging the dissertation proposal, monitoring progress of the dissertation, reading and approving the dissertation defense. - 3.7.2.2 The supervisory committee members provide vital feedback and direction to students; therefore, it is required that all committee members attend both the Proposal Review and the Dissertation Defense, either in person or via teleconference.
-If a member cannot be in attendance, either the presentation should be rescheduled, or the student should request a change in committee membership.

-- 3.7.2.3 The Committee consists of five or possibly six members.
+If a member cannot be in attendance, either the presentation should be rescheduled, or the student should request a change in committee membership. - 3.7.2.3 The Committee consists of five members.
 At least three members of the Committee must be regular (tenure-line) faculty from within the College of Social Work.
 At least one member (but no more than two) should be non-social work faculty outside the College; i.e., from other University of Utah departments or programs.
-All committee members should hold a doctorate.
-In addition to tenure-line faculty, candidates may choose career-line faculty with U of U faculty appointments.
-(See Section 3.2.4 for additional comments regarding the Chair.) - 3.7.2.4 The student should request the appointment of a Dissertation Supervisory Committee as soon as possible following satisfactory completion of the Qualifying Examination.
+All committee members should hold a research doctorate.
+In addition to tenure-line faculty, candidates may choose career- line faculty with U of U faculty appointments.
+(See Section 3.2.4 for additional comments regarding the Chair.)
+Exceptions to this policy are made at the discretion of the PhD Program Director.. - 3.7.2.4 All committee members must have at least one year of research experience following receipt of the doctoral degree.
+These individuals include, but are not limited to tenure-line faculty, postdoctoral researchers, and research scientists.
+Exceptions to this policy are made at the discretion of the PhD Program Director. - 3.7.2.5 The student should request the appointment of a Dissertation Supervisory Committee as soon as possible following satisfactory completion of the Qualifying Examination.
 After developing a preliminary dissertation proposal, the student should meet with the PhD program Director and prospective committee members and then submit the proposed committee for approval to the Ph.D.
 Committee.
 Dissertation Committee members must initial the Worksheet to indicate their agreement to serve on the committee.
 This request should be in writing, addressed to the Ph.D.
 Program Director with a copy to the Ph.D. coordinator (see APPENDIX for the current Dissertation Supervisory Committee Worksheet).
 When a student's committee is nominated and approved, an Electronic Graduate Record File is established and actual approval is by The Graduate School.
-The PhD committee reserves the right to review and modify committee composition to insure adequate supervision in the production of a quality dissertation. - 3.7.2.5 The Graduate School requires that curriculum vitae be on file in the Graduate School for supervisory committee members who are not members of the University of Utah faculty or who do not have tenured faculty status.
+The PhD committee reserves the right to review and modify committee composition to insure adequate supervision in the production of a quality dissertation. - 3.7.2.6 The Graduate School requires that curriculum vitae be on file in the Graduate School for supervisory committee members who are not members of the University of Utah faculty or who do not have tenured faculty status.
 The PhD Committee will approve supervisory committee members from other universities only in exceptional circumstances; the student must document the lack of necessary expertise on campus in a petition to the PhD Committee.
-With regard to the chairing of supervisory committees, the Graduate Bulletin states, "In special cases, faculty holding visiting or adjunct appointments may be chairs if recommended by the department and approved by the Dean of The Graduate School" (see The Graduate School Supervisory Committee policy here http://regulations.utah.edu/academics/6-203.php). - 3.7.2.6 Changes to the Committee follow the same procedures.
+With regard to the chairing of supervisory committees, the Graduate Bulletin states, "In special cases, faculty holding visiting or adjunct appointments may be chairs if recommended by the department and approved by the Dean of The Graduate School" (see The Graduate School Supervisory Committee policy here http://regulations.utah.edu/academics/6-203.php).

+3.7.2.7 Changes to the Committee follow the same procedures.